AnVIL Portal

 In Terra, you use workspaces to configure and run analyses and share results.
 Terra workspaces typically hold genomic data and subject-level phenotypic and sample processing data and are configured with analysis tools such as notebooks and Docker images.
 Workspaces can also save the output generated by running an analysis with a workspace’s associated “cloud environment.”

-Terra workspaces support interactive analysis with Jupyter notebooks, Bioconductor and Galaxy.
+Terra workspaces support interactive analysis with Jupyter Notebooks, Bioconductor, and Galaxy.
 Terra workspaces can also run Docker containerized workflows written in WDL.

 In general, to perform an analysis in a workspace, you set up the data and workflows you require and then launch a cloud environment to execute the analysis over the data and write out results to the workspace storage bucket.